German, Dutch banks 'well-prepared' for Greek financial ructions

 Banks have also been holding regular telephone conferences and conducting dry runs to make sure their systems are running properly, said a risk manager at a large German bank.

-Dutch banks such as ING ING.AS and ABN AMRO are also seen as well-prepared.
+Dutch banks such as ING and ABN AMRO are also seen as well-prepared.

 ABN Amro spokesman Jeroen van Maarschalkerweerd said the focus was on anticipating what may happen and quickly advising the bank’s clients.